Flixbox/ocr-ai-rename/README.md

 Auto rotation will only be applied if the PDF does *not* already have an OCR layer.

-If you want to force auto rotation and OCR, place the file in the respective `force_processing` folder.
+If you want to force auto rotation and OCR, place the file in the `force-processing` folder.